Same-sex adoption: Taiwan

 Until 2023, members of same-sex couples could only adopt the biological child of their spouse (so-called stepchild adoptions).
-Taiwan law allowed for opposite-sex married people to jointly adopt, and also allowed single individuals to adopt, depending on the circumstances, including individual LGBT people.
+Taiwan law allowed for opposite-sex married people to jointly adopt, and also allowed single individuals to adopt, depending on the circumstances, including individual LGBTQ people.
 The same-sex marriage law only granted same-sex couples the right to adopt children genetically related to one of the spouses.